luigicaputi/luigicaputi.github.io/_pages/about.md

 My main subject is Algebraic Topology.
 More specically, my research involves a mixture of homotopy theory, homological algebra, category theory, combinatorial and geometric topology, and Topological Data Analysis.
-I am interested in Hochschild homology and cyclic homology theories, coarse geometry, graph theory, stable homology, algebraic K-theory, and trace maps.
-I recently got interested also in applications of homotopy and category theory to complex systems, neuroscience and brain dynamics.
+I am mainly interested in Hochschild homology and cyclic homology theories, coarse geometry, graph theory, stable homology, algebraic K-theory, and trace maps.
+From an interdisciplinary point of view, I recently got interested also in applications of homotopy and category theory to complex systems, neuroscience and brain dynamics.

 <!-- <p>  Here you can find my <a href="CV.pdf">CV</a>. -->